adobe/faast-path-to-beautiful-apps/chapters/chapter-1.md

 **GOAL:** In this section, we are going to set up Adobe I/O CLI that allows you to interact with your Runtime namespace.

 ### 1. Create Config.json File
-1. Find a `config.json` file on your Desktop.
+1. Find a `config.json` file in your Resources.
 We are going to fill in the details based on the Integration you just created.
     ```
     {
       "client_id": "value from your Console Integration (String)",